Cloud with Rain

 Biological control

-If the infestation is severe and other methods have not provided adequate control, Bifenthrin (synthetic Pyrethrin) is effective.
+Avoid applying broad spectrum insecticides.
+If you do, you’ll make your life harder by eliminating a major source of control.
+If you’ve tried everything else and feel you must, be very targeted where you apply it.
+Bifenthrin (synthetic Pyrethrin) is effective.
 Its also highly toxic to fish and beneficial insects like bees and butterflies.
 Follow label instructions very carefully and avoid applying them near water sources.

 More about chinch bugs in St Augustine lawns